-Native throughout mountains of the West, at elevations to 9,000 ft.
-Generally performs poorly or grows slowly in lowlands; usually short lived in warmer climates.
-To 20–60 ft. tall, 15–30 ft. wide; often grows as a multitrunked tree or in a clump.
+Native throughout the mountains of the West, at elevations to 9,000 ft.
+Generally performs poorly or grows slowly in lowlands; usually short-lived in warmer climates.
+Grows to 20–60 ft. tall and 15–30 ft. wide; often grows as a multitrunked tree or in a clump.
 Smooth, pale gray-green to whitish bark.
-Dainty, roundish, 2–4-in., glossy green leaves clutter with the slightest movement of air.
+Dainty, roundish, 2–4-in., glossy green leaves flutter with the slightest movement of air.
 Brilliant golden yellow fall color.
 Good background tree for native shrubs and wildflowers.
 Apt to suffer from sudden dieback or borers.

 Grown for its brilliant red fall foliage and winter twigs; it should be cut back severely in late dorm...

 Woody perennials.
 Moderate growth rate to about 3 ft. high and wide.
 Attractive leaves resemble those ...

 Dark red stems on a compact 3–4-ft.-tall plant.